-The Hand Mary Ruefle My Notes The Hand Mary Ruefle The teacher asks a question.
-You know the answer, you suspect you are the only one in the classroom who knows the answer, because the person in question is yourself, and on that you are the greatest living authority, but you don't raise your hand.
-You raise the top of your desk and take out an apple.
+The Hand Mary Ruefle My Notes

+The teacher asks a question.
+How many of the Introvert "qualities" do

+You know the answer, you suspect recognize in the poem?
+List them below.

+you are the only one in the classroom

+who knows the answer, because the person

+in question is yourself, and on that

+you are the greatest living authority,

+but you don't raise your hand.

+You raise the top of your desk

+and take out an apple.

 You look out the window.

-You don't raise your hand and there is some essential beauty in your fingers, which aren't even drumming, but lie flat and peaceful.
+You don't raise your hand and there is

+some essential beauty in your fingers,

+which aren't even drumming, but lie

+flat and peaceful.

 The teacher repeats the question.

-Outside the window, on an overhanging branch, a robin is ruffling its feathers and spring is in the air.
-From Cold Pluto, 1996, 2001 Carnegie Mellon University Press How many of the Introvert "qualities" do recognize in the poem?
-List them below.
+Outside the window, on an overhanging branch,

+a robin is ruffling its feathers

+and spring is in the air.

+From Cold Pluto , 1996, 2001

+Carnegie Mellon University Press